Odell Beckham Jr., WR, LSU (HT: 5'11¼", WT: 198)

 - Attended the Isidore Newman School, where Peyton and Eli Manning played football.

 - Joined Cooper Manning as the only receivers in school history to top 1,000-yard mark.

 - Winner of 2013 Paul Hornung Award, given to nation's most versatile player.

 Beckham's lack of size will be held against him by some, but considering how many teams use a slot receiver on a significant portion of their plays, his size should really only be considered in comparison to others at his position.

 His lack of elite speed may limit his ability to play on the outside early in his career because he will struggle to consistently break free over the top at the next level, but he can be an elite slot receiver due to his ability after the catch.

 His fluid movements and great timing in his route running reminds of Isaac Bruce.
 His skill set isn't a fit for every team, so evaluations of him will vary around the league, but it's safe to assume he will have a first-round grade from certain teams.

-Draft Projection: Late first or second round
+Draft Projection: 1st round